 Also known as West End, this quaint area of Tortola is now open to visiting yachts and eateries and bars are happy to serve great meals and local cocktails.
-This is one of Tortola’s two ferry terminals (with arrivals and departures from St Thomas, USVI) will have a new custom and immigration office soon.
+This is one of Tortola’s two ferry terminals (with arrivals and departures from St Thomas, USVI) with a new custom and immigration office.

 Having a hard time visualizing your crewed yacht vacation in the BVI?
 Take a look at a 7-day sample itinerary to get the ideas flowing and plan your trip.